 Vogue releases Karl Lagerfeld-inspired cover ahead of 2023 Met Gala

-The 2023 Met Gala theme is ‘Karl Lagerfeld: A Line of Beauty’
+The theme for the 2023 Met Gala, which takes place on 1 May, is ‘Karl Lagerfeld: A Line of Beauty’

 She looks good!’: Lizzo reacts to Kim Kardashian’s arrival at Met Gala 2022 red carpet